yannbouteiller/ift6135_representation_learning_assignment3/README.md

-# ift6135_assignment3

-This repository contains the source code Assignment 3 IFT6135.
-There is a jupyter notebook per problem.

-The weights used for plots and results can be found in the folder "weights/FINAL".

-Name of collaborators:
+# IFT6135 Representation Learning - Assignment 3

+This repository contains our solutions to the practical part of Aaron Courville's Deep Learning third assignement - Winter 2019.

+Team members:
 - Yann Bouteiller
+- Sanae Lotfi
 - Abderrahim Khalifa
 - Amine Bellahsen

-- Sanae Lotfi
+There is one jupyter notebook per problem.

+The weights used for plots and results can be found in the folder "weights/FINAL".